Usbac/borealis/docs/en/stdlib/json.md

-The standard object `Json` gives you multiple methods related with json handling.
+The standard table `Json` gives you multiple methods related with json handling.

 ## Functions